nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The same as Use Case UC08: Increment the quantity of a food item, except that it is to decrease the quantity of a food item.

+### **Use case UC10: List food items by tags**

+**MSS**

+1. User requests to view food items with specified tags.
+2. WIFE displays all the food items with the specified tags.
+   Use case ends.

+**Extensions**

+* 1a.
+User requests an invalid tag.
+    * 1a1.
+WIFE displays a message that tells the User that there are no food item tagged with the specified tag.
+      Use case ends.

+* 1b.
+The user specify valid and invalid tags togther.
+    * 1b1.
+WIFE displays food items with valid tags.
+It also tells User which tag is valid or invalid.
+      Use case ends.

+### **Use case UC11: Delete food items by tags**

+**MSS**

+1. User requests to delete food items with specified tags.
+2. WIFE deletes and displays all the food items with the specified tags.
+   Use case ends.

+**Extensions**

+* 1a.
+User requests an invalid tag.
+    * 1a1.
+WIFE displays a message that tells the User that there are no food item tagged with the specified tag to be deleted.
+      Use case ends.

+* 1b.
+The user specify valid and invalid tags togther.
+    * 1b1.
+WIFE deletes and displays food items with valid tags.
+      Use case ends.

+### **Use case UC12: Delete tags**

+**MSS**

+1. User requests to delete pre-defined tags in WIFE.
+2. WIFE deletes pre-defined tags in WIFE and untag itself from the food items.
+It then tells the users the tags that are deleted
+   Use case ends.

+**Extensions**

+* 1a.
+User requests an invalid tag.
+    * 1a1.
+WIFE displays a message that tells the User that the tag specified is does not exit in WIFE Use case ends.

+* 1b.
+The user specify valid and invalid tags togther.
+    * 1b1.
+WIFE ignores invalid tags.
+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.